ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 At this point, consider what type of data you have on your original {{site.data.keyword.filestorage_short}} volume and how best to copy it to your encrypted volume.
 If you have backups, static content, and things that aren't expected to change during the copy, there aren't any major considerations.

 If you're running a database or a virtual machine on your {{site.data.keyword.filestorage_short}}, make sure that the data on the original volume isn't altered during copy so that no corruption occurs.
 If you have any bandwidth concerns, you should perform the migration during off-peak times.
-If you need assistance with these considerations, don't hesitate to open a support ticket.
+If you need assistance with these considerations, open a support ticket.

 ### Microsoft Windows